FILM SOUND: Ideas, research and reflections on film, sound and cinema listening

 Time is a measurement of change.
 Attention, the cache value of our time, our curiosity, the faculty that joins us to the world.
 To be open and receptive - to really look and listen - is to examine the possibility of change.
 Change is to hint at something beyond a narrow conception of being.

 Film is a time-based audiovisual medium soliciting attention.
-The audience is invited to look, to listen, see and hear.
+The audience is invited to look, to listen, to see and hear.
 Deep Listening is a practice of expanded auditory attention.
 Film, a container of unfolding time, cultivates the practice of deep, attentive listening.

 Film permits the reassociation of images and sounds through a decoupling of time from space.
-Montage, Contrapuntal and Asynchronoud Sound, The Diegesis, Cinema Space, Onscreen-Offscreen Choreography.
-Film captures a quality closer to that of dreams, memory, the amorphous landscape of the mind.
+Montage, Contrapuntal and Asynchronous Sound, The Diegesis, Cinema Space, Onscreen-Offscreen Choreography.
 The reassociation of images and sounds activates spectatorship.
-It is unique to audiovisual filmmaking.
+This is unique to audiovisual filmmaking.